AdamJRPond/NumberPlateBlur/README.md

 This is a simple implementation of a tool that will automatically blur the number plates of a vehicle, based upon identifying text in an image.

-I used the [Google Vision](https://cloud.google.com/vision/) AutoML for text detection.
+I used the [Google Vision](https://cloud.google.com/vision/) AutoML API for text detection.

 ## Requirements